Bond Proposal for a New Hospital

 - A 2022 study determined that renovating would not be possible due to cost and the limitations of the existing building.

 - Our infrastructure is well past the end of its useful life, and manufacturers no longer make parts for some of it.
-For example, our HVAC system.
+For example, our electrical system cannot keep up with 21st century healthcare technology.

 - While we have made the best possible use of the space we have, we want to keep up with the growth happening in our area.